Subscribe to get access

 Solar panels are a popular choice for many homes to generate electricity or heat water for homes.
 Though solar panels are not cheap, they have many benefits.
 Solar panels help you promote fossil fuel usage and save money on the electricity bills in the long run.
 They can be installed on the rooftop and cut your cost by generating energy solely through the device.

 Install Smart Thermostat

-A smart thermostat can be programmed to cut down energy, and efficiently save money in your home.
-At times when you are not home, you can use your smartphone to set the thermostat to low on cooler days and high on warmer days.
-A smart thermostat is expensive, but the money you saved on your electricity bill by reducing energy can pay back for it in the next few months.
+A smart thermostat can be programmed to cut down energy.
+As well it can efficiently save money in your home.
+For example, at times when you are not home.
+So you can use your smartphone to set the thermostat to low on cooler days and high on warmer days.
+A smart thermostat is not as expensive.
+The money you save on your electricity bill by reducing energy can pay back for it in the next few months.

 Buy Energy Star Products

 Insulation works by slowing the rate at with which the heat flows out of the house.
 This is both during winter or inside the house during summer.
 A very energy efficient thing to do year round.
 If you have conventional walls and windows they probably have no wall insulation.
 However, you can go for blown-in insulation that can also save energy and be cost-effective.
 The key is to properly install the insulation.
 It comes in may forms.
 Such as, materials like cellulose, fiberglass and/or foam.

 You can lose an enormous amount of energy while cooking.
 To avoid this, use convection ovens over conventional ovens because they use fans to generate hot air and circulate it more evenly; hence food is cooked at a low temperature.
 Using lids on pans or pots while cooking food will heat the food quickly than an uncovered pan, and food cooked in a pressure cooker reduces time.
 Thus, making these small changes in the kitchen will help you save energy.